 The second alliance is equally important.
-This is a financial commitment by the Frank L. VanderSloot Foundation, Inc. as evidenced in Appendix I. Facilities funding is a giant issue in the charter school arena.
+This is a financial commitment by the Frank L. VanderSloot Foundation, Inc. as evidenced in Appendix G. Facilities funding is a giant issue in the charter school arena.
 The lack of Federal Start Up funds looms nearly as large.
 The VanderSloot Foundation will be providing financial support and assistance in securing financing and raising additional funds to supplement public funding for start-up costs and operations.
 This will help replace the now non-existent Federal Start Up funds.
 The VanderSloot Foundation has also committed to ensure that the school has sufficient finances to secure high quality facilities.
 AHCS will apply for the Albertsons grant and if the Federal Start-Up funds become available, those will be applied for.

 AHCS has also hired, on an "as needed" basis, the Chief Financial Officer of NVA.
-This CFO has the experience to include the use of federal funds for Title I, XI-B, rural schools etc. in the attached budgets.
-(See Appendices U-W).
+This CFO has the experience to include the use of federal funds for Title I, XI-B, rural schools etc...in the enclosed budgets.
 The NVA CFO will assist AHCS in procuring these funds.
-Upon approval of the Charter, AHCS will seek to hire an experienced school clerk in the Idaho Falls area and will continue to consult with NVA's clerk part-time to take over for NVA's CFO.
-(See Also, Appendix O-CFO Job Description)
+Upon approval of the charter, AHCS will be hiring an experienced school clerk in the Idaho Falls are part-time to take over for NVA's CFO.

-AHCS plans to hire their Principal in the year preceding the actual projected start-up of the school.
-This Principal will assist the founders in securing a facility, purchasing equipment and curriculum, marketing, and hiring the staff.
+AHCS plans to hire their principal in the year preceding the actual projected start-up of the school.
+This principal will assist the founders in securing a facility, purchasing equipment and curriculum, marketing, and hiring the staff.
 The funds for this early hire will come from the support of the VanderSloot Foundation and/or their assistance in raising additional charitable contributions.